 I truly believe the question of caroling has to start here.

-At Christmas, we remember that Jesus the Christ stepped down from all His splendor and majesty in the Heavenly Real.
+At Christmas, we remember that Jesus Christ stepped down from all His splendor and majesty in the Heavenly Realm.
 He gave up everything to put on human flesh and blood.
-Jesus Christ – King of Kings and Prince of Peace – was born to us as the Savior of the World.
+Jesus Christ, King of kings and Prince of peace, was born to us as the Savior of the World.

-And so we set aside a time to remember.
-To stand in awe of His Amazing Love.
-We have traditions to point our focus back to Him.
+And so we set aside a time to remember- to stand in awe of His Amazing Love.
+Our traditions point our focus back to Christ at Christmas time!

 Yet, we have a very real enemy of our Faith.

 That sneaky snake would replace our traditions with convenience.
 He seeks to further distract us and entertain us into a numb ritualistic Christianity.

 We get lost in the desire to conform and forget why we were doing most of these Christmas traditions.